tcotav/chefdk_getting_started/Notes.md

     Using openssl (1.1.0)
     Using java (1.22.0)

 There's apt.
 But that just grabs the cookbook.
 We want our recipe to use it.
 So we add a line just like the tomcat line, **BUT** we need it to update the local packages **BEFORE** it does the java install else... same failure.
-However, if we did it in the reverse order, it would fail this time and might work next time.
+(Minor data point - if we did it in the reverse order, it would fail this time and would probably work next time as it would again try to get the node in the appropriate state AND it would have refreshed the apt packages).
 Still, let's do it right (ish) this time.

 First we edit